 Art & Environment

 Provides and sets up the various environments in church according to the liturgical seasons.
 Members of this ministry put together floral arrangements, sew banners, set up and take down all environment by season.
 Interest is the only quality needed!
 Easter and Christmas are the busiest seasons but volunteers are needed for all seasons.
 Time: at Easter and Christmas, commitment of up to 4 hours.
 Meetings are also held in advance of each season to plan the environment for that period.
-Contact: Sue Mangan for further information at 262-366-1211.
+Contact the parish office for further information.

 Dedicated to helping members of our parish community during times of mourning and grief, parishioners volunteer to be present at the visitation/vigil and funeral as hospitality ministers or to be a bereavement companion, who keeps in touch with the family for one year after the death of a loved one.
 This ministry is one of compassion and listening, of offering resources, and nurturing those who grieve.
 Hospitality ministers are on call while bereavement companions make a minimum of four contacts in a year.
 Time: Hospitality ministers usually make a 2 to 4 hour commitment while bereavement companions typically spend about 10 hours per family over a year’s time.
-Contact: Dee Ooton at 246-6115 ~ 538-3874 or Gerry Wolf at 251-3944, extension 104.
+Contact the parish office.

 Blood Pressure Screening

-Health Ministry: St. James has a parish nurse who fosters a number of processes to help parishioners maintain a healthy life style.
+Health Ministry: St. James has a pastoral health care coordinator who fosters a number of processes to help parishioners maintain a healthy life style.
 Volunteers, already trained in technique for taking blood pressures, are part of three of these: blood pressure screening, home visits and providing meals for a family in crisis.
-Blood pressure screeners: must be a health professional (doctor, RN, EMT or nurse’s aide) and will have a review of procedures with the parish nurse.
-Screening is done the second weekend of each month after each of the Masses in the great room.
+Blood pressure screeners: must be a health professional (doctor, RN, EMT or nurse’s aide) and will have a review of procedures with the pastoral health care coordinator.
 This service is not meant to substitute for regular doctor visits.
 Home Visitors: at least once or twice a month for one or two parish members; also make regular contact by phone.
 Share information about the parish, share faith and offer to pray with them.
 May bring them to Eucharist, do one or two minor household tasks or provide limited transportation.
 Must commit to one year of service.
-Also meet twice a year with the parish nurse and others doing home visiting.
+Also meet twice a year with the pastoral health care coordinator and others doing home visiting.
 Training is offered once a year for this Ministry.
 Meals in crisis’: provides one meal a day for those in need.
 Several volunteers will rotate serving the same family during the time of need.
 Must be able to cook and deliver the meal, which is usually supper.
 The Health Ministry Committee is my advisory committee and I invite qualified people to be part of this committee, plus we have a Parish Council liaison.
 For our sick and homebound parishioners, the Home/Nursing Home visitors are the link to the faith community.
 It is a very important, much needed and gratifying ministry.
-Contact Brigitte Glinski, parish nurse ~ 250-2663.
+Contact the St. James office.

 Child Ministry: the greatest need year after year is for catechists for each of the specific grade levels from preschool to 5th grade.
 There are many other opportunities too – for classroom aides, office helpers, project coordinators, mentors, Vacation Bible School volunteers.
 If you have a talent, there is a place for it in this program.
 Please call the Christian Formation Office at 251-0897 for more information or if you are interested in volunteering.